The Ergodic Theorem for Random Walks on Finite Quantum Groups: Stochastic Operators

 \subsection{Spectral Analysis}

-Given a random walk on a quantum group, as $T_\nu$ is a linear operator on a finite dimensional $\mathrm{C}^\ast$-algebra $F(G)$, the convergence of $(T_\nu^k)_{k\geq 1}$, and thus via Proposition \ref{propertiesofP} iii. of the convolution powers $(\nu^{\star k})_{k\geq 1}$, is determined by its spectrum, $\sigma(T_\nu)$.
+Given a random walk on a finite quantum group, as $T_\nu$ is a linear operator on a finite-dimensional $\mathrm{C}^\ast$-algebra $F(\mathbb{G})$, the convergence of $(T_\nu^k)_{k\geq 1}$, and thus via Proposition \ref{propertiesofP} iii. of the convolution powers $(\nu^{\star k})_{k\geq 1}$, is determined by its spectrum, $\sigma(T_\nu)$.
 Thus much of the standard spectral analysis of Markov chain stochastic operators (see, for example, \cite{cecc}), applies in the quantum context.
 This analysis is often focussed on ergodic random walks, where $1\in\sigma(T_\nu)$ is multiplicity-free, and the only eigenvalue of modulus one.
-This same analysis is easier when the stochastic operator is symmetric, in which case $T_\nu$ is self-adjoint.
-In this case it is easy to demonstrate the classic Markov chain result, where $\lambda_\ast$ is the second largest eigenvalue in magnitude, that the distance to random, $\|\nu^{\star k}-\pi\|$, is $\mathcal{O}(|\lambda_\ast|^k)$.
-This analysis is easy in the classical case precisely when the support of $\nu\in M_p(G)$ is symmetric in the sense that $\nu=\nu\circ S$.

-Using the basis of matrix elements of irreducible representations, it can be shown that the stochastic operator of a random walk on a quantum group is also self-adjoint if $\nu$ is symmetric in the sense that $\nu=\nu\circ S$ (Th.
-6.2.1, \cite{PhD}).
-Elementary linear algebra shows that the second-largest-eigenvalue-in-magnitude analysis holds also for random walks on quantum groups (if $1\in \sigma(T_\nu)$ is multiplicity free and the only eigenvalue of magnitude one).
-Of course, in both the classical and quantum contexts, if $T_\nu$ is not self-adjoint, writing $T_\nu$ in Jordan normal form shows that if $1\in \sigma(T_\nu)$ is multiplicity free, and the only eigenvalue of magnitude one, that $(T_\nu^k)_{k\geq 1}$ converges and thus $(\nu^{\star k})_{k\geq 1}$ does too, by (\ref{invar}), to the map $f\mapsto \mathds{1}_G\cdot \int_G f$.
+Following Evans and H{\o}egh-Krohn \cite{EVANS}, in a context more general than random walks on finite quantum groups, Fagnola and Pellicer say a number of things about $\sigma(T_\nu)$: \begin{proposition} If $T_\nu$ is the stochastic operator of a random walk on a finite quantum group, then $\sigma(T_\nu)\subset \overline{\mathbb{D}}$.
+If $1\in\sigma(T_\nu)$ is multiplicity-free, then, for some $d\geq1$, $\sigma(T_\nu)\cap \mathbb{T}$ consists precisely of all the $d$th roots of unity $\bullet$ \end{proposition}